maxdatamax/PHBS_TQFML-Project/README.md

 Goal:

-The research is aimed at finding out variables essential to predicting the probability of credit cards default as well as the most satisfying predictive model.
+The research is aimed at finding out variables essential to predicting the probability of credit cards default as well as choosing the most satisfying predictive model.

 Dataset：